 Interior doors do not absorb the same level of pounding as experienced by exterior doors, but they still take a pounding.
 If you have a highly active household, you should consider interior doors constructed with either steel or fiberglass.

-You should not have to spend much, if any, time maintaining interior doors.
+You should not have to spend much, if any, time maintaining interior doors while cleaning your home.
 Regular dusting and an occasional application of stain or paint are all you should have to do to keep your interior doors looking attractive for years to come.

 Glazed glass not only enhances the visual appeal of an interior door, but it also keeps a room cool during the warmest months of the year.
 Single glazed interior doors do a better job of filtering heat than double glazed interior doors.